Romania vs Sweden Live Score and Live Stream

 Preview

-Marcus Berg scored the first goal on the 18th minute of the game followed by a goal from Robin Quaison who made the final score 0-2.
+Marcus Berg scored the first goal of the game on the 18th minute of the match, tipping the balance in Sweden's favor.
+A goal from Robin Quaison followed, making the final score 0-2.

-Sweden national football team are going into the fixture after playing a draw against Spain on October 15 extending their unbeaten streak to 4 matches.
+Sweden approach this game after a draw with Spain on October 15, bringing their unbeaten streak to four.

 ScoreBat is covering Romania vs Sweden in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
-We cover all matches of European championship QR, Group F in real time and provide live streaming whenever possible.
+We cover all matches of the Group F of the QR in real time and provide live streaming whenever possible.

 URL: https://www.scorebat.com/romania-vs-sweden-live-stream/